michaeltoth/projects/LendingClub.md

 <br>
 ####Verified Income Status
-There are three verified income statuses: not verified, source verified, and verified.
-Verified income means that Lending Club independently verified both the source and size of reported income, source verified means that they verified only the source, and not verified means there was no independent verification of the reported values.
-Interestingly, we see that as the standards of verification increase, the loan performance actually worsens.
+Lending Club categorizes income verification into three statuses: not verified, source verified, and verified.
+Verified income means that Lending Club independently verified both the source and size of reported income, source verified means that they verified only the source of the income, and not verified means there was no independent verification of the reported values.
+Interestingly, we see that as income verification increases, the loan performance actually worsens.
 During the mortgage crisis, non-verified "no-doc" loans were among the worst performing, so the reversal here is interesting.
 This likely reflects the fact that Lending Club only verifies those borrowers who seem to be of worse credit quality, so there may be [confounding variables](http://en.wikipedia.org/wiki/Confounding) present here.

 |               | Not Verified | Source Verified | Verified |
 |---------------|--------------|-----------------|----------|